jessy1092/react-container-helper/README.md

 ## Feature

 - [x] Use `initState` to set container's initial state
-- [x] Use `mapStateToProps` to map container's state to component's properties
-- [x] Use `mapSetStateToProps` to map container's setState to component's method properties
+- [x] Use `mapSetStateToProps` to map container's state, props or setState to component's properties
 - [x] Support container's life cycle method
 - [ ] Support purecomponent.